 The average initial cost of installation ranges from £350 to £1,000.
 After that, you are required to pay a monthly subscription fee of £10 for straight chair lifts and £150 for curved or customised options.

 There’s also the annual option where you pay a premium that includes installation fee, removal fee, servicing, and breakdown fees.
 Dolphin Company, for instance, charges £700 per year for a straight stair lift.
 For monthly rental services, they charge £50.

-Additional features of a stair lift can increase the cost a great deal.
+Additional features can increase the cost a great deal.
 However, some are called for depending on your health condition.
 Let the surveyor inform you of all these requirements prior.